2i2c-org/2i2c-org.github.io/content/blog/2025/openscapes-workshop/index.md

 authors:
   - Jenny Wong
 categories:
-  - impact
+  - community-impact
 tags:
   - open-source
 ---

 Openscapes recently hosted a workshop attended by 401 participants from 68 countries to learn how to use airborne data and machine learning for environmental research!

+They gave participants computational environments on a community hub managed by 2i2c to teach skills in data science like image classification with airborne spectroscopy and accessing data from NASA JPL [AVIRIS-NG data](https://www.earthdata.nasa.gov/data/projects/aviris) from Earthdata cloud.

-The impact of 2i2c's service meant that participants from all over the world could easily access standardized compute and NASA Earthdata data in the cloud for a seamless learning experience.
+We're proud to enable participants from all over the world to easily access standardized compute and NASA Earthdata data in the cloud for a seamless learning experience.

 ## Learn more